nordicenergy/wallet-app/src/desktop/README.md

 #### Wallet starts with a blank screen

 *   Try to reload the application with _ctrl+r_ (_cmd+r_ on macOS) while the `Developer tools` window is focused
-*   Check `Developer tools` console for any errors - try to fix them or report at [Trinity issues](https://github.com/iotaledger/trinity-wallet/issues)
+*   Check `Developer tools` console for any errors - try to fix them or report at [Nordic Energy wallet issues](https://github.com/nordicenergy/wallet-app/issues)